 - Bounce rate: Bounce rate refers to the rate at which people exit your site without converting into a customer.
 The more time people send on your site, the better, so you’ll want your bounce rate to be as low as possible.

 - Keywords: If you plan on doing any search engine optimization or Google advertising, you will definitely want to know which keywords people are searching to find your website.
 This can also help you refine the words you use to market your business.
 For example, if many people have found your site by searching “burger joint near me,” you may want to stress your awesome burgers even if you have plenty of other menu items.

 - Devices: You can actually track what kinds of devices people are accessing your website from.
 Given the on-the-go nature of the average restaurant website visitor, it’s likely the majority of your visitors are on mobile devices.
 Analytics can help you determine whether or not you are accurately tapping into the mobile market, as well as which operating systems your visitors are commonly using.

 Interested in tracking your website’s effectiveness?
 Contact us!
 We would be more than happy to help.

 If you offer catering options or allow your restaurant to be rented out for parties, weddings, or corporate events, be sure to include this information on a separate page of your website.
 These can be huge opportunities for you and your business, so you want to make the information as easy to find as possible.
 Otherwise, website visitors may be tempted to look elsewhere.

 13. Responsive layout

 52% of all website traffic comes from mobile devices.
 It is absolutely imperative for all websites for restaurants to be able to adjust to any screen size or device type.
-Many people search for restaurant website on the go while deciding where to eat.
+Many people search for restaurant websites on the go while deciding where to eat.
 If your website isn’t easy to navigate on a mobile device, you’re missing out!
-Many fast food chains even offer mobile payment options, making mobile websites for restaurants and even apps all the more important.
+Many fast-food chains even offer mobile payment options, making mobile websites for restaurants and even apps all the more important.